xLevitate/xLevitate/README.md

 [![wakatime](https://wakatime.com/badge/user/6831b11d-ae1d-4f0c-a723-269556d5ebde.svg)](https://wakatime.com/@6831b11d-ae1d-4f0c-a723-269556d5ebde)

-A developer with 6 years of experience in programming, experience in many languages such as C/C++, Java, and more.
+A computer science student & developer with 6 years of experience in programming, experience in many languages such as C/C++, Java, and more.
 Always ready to face new challenges, keeping up to date with new technologies, and excited to work on new projects.

 <h3> • Tech Stack </h3>